 Exercise while wearing proper compression will optimize the lymphatic fluid uptake by the vessels.
 Exercise causes muscles to pump into appropriate compression wear, which leads to the pressure gradient that results in the lymphatic fluid uptake necessary to reduce the swelling.
 This is the only method at this time for removing protein rich fluid from the interstitial spaces in our bodies.
 The fluid will then make its way to lymph nodes at specific locations throughout the body.
 The job of the lymph nodes is to: filter toxins/bacteria/metabolic waste; aid in fighting infections; and regulate lymphatic fluid & protein concentration in the system.
 Lymph nodes facilitate the transport of lymphatic fluid into the circulatory system where that fluid is ultimately able to be processed by the kidneys and urinated out as waste..

 When there is a build up of lymphatic fluid, the fluid does press on our muscles and nerves resulting in reduced strength, range of motion or changes in sensation (peripheral neuropathy).
 Activcore stands apart from traditional therapy in that the Redcord system idealizes the neuromuscular reeducation necessary to reduce swelling, increase strength & range of motion and not only enable you to return to your previously enjoyed activities but also elevate your function and performance with these activities.
 There is no “rushing through” treatment at Activcore.
-You have the therapists undivided attention and expertise for 90-minute evaluations and 55-minute treatment sessions.
-This is extremely important for future self management of lymphedema, as lymphedema requires lifelong maintenance.
+You have the therapist's undivided attention and expertise at every appointment.
+This is extremely important for future self management, as lymphedema requires lifelong maintenance.

 • Post lymph node dissection (typically cancer related)